Mariska Karasz

-Mariska Karasz (1898 in Budapest, Hungary – August 27, 1960 in Danbury, Connecticut) was an American fashion designer, author, and textile artist.
-She had a passion for fashion design and created colorful, patterned garments largely inspired by the folk art of her native country.
+Mariska Karasz (born Mariska Kárász; 1898 – August 27, 1960) was a Hungarian-American fashion designer, author, and textile artist.
+She created colorful, patterned garments largely inspired by the folk art of her native country.
 Her abstract wall hangings mixing fibers such as silk, cotton, wool, and hemp with horsehair and wood garnered her extensive national, and even international, attention.
 Critics repeatedly praised her for her skillful and unusual use of color, her creative combinations of materials, and her inspiring efforts to promote a modern approach to embroidery.